 The great thing about FileMaker Pro is that there are always more options, which is exactly what S&G was later looking for.
 At their request, we mobilized their solution with FileMaker Go.
 In addition to fully automating their business and inventory processes, we set their personnel up with the ability to enter, update, and refer to information on the go through the use of iPads.

 With FileMaker Pro and FileMaker Go, and of course help from the creative and dedicated team here at eXcelisys, S&G Seeds now runs its business processes efficiently.
 Entries are streamlined and legible, information sharing is easy and accurate, and the company is able to maintain its long established credibility.
 Workers can check inventory or the status of an order from anywhere on the property.
-And should they get a dirt splatter on the screen, or otherwise damage their iPad, the information remains intact!
+And thanks to our warehouse inventory software, should they get a dirt splatter on the screen, or otherwise damage their iPad, the information remains intact!